You can keep your turkey legs and gelatinous cranberries, thank you.

 5. Repeat with remaining mushrooms.

-6. When the second batch of mushrooms are cooked, combine all mushrooms and onions in skillet.
+6. When the second batch of mushrooms is cooked, combine all mushrooms and onions in skillet.
 Add Madeira.

 7. Cook over medium-high heat, stirring frequently, until liquid evaporates and mixture is a rich brown, about 5 minutes.
 Cool.